Ergon-moe/Bitcoin-Static/doc/build-osx.md

 ninja osx-dmg
 ```

-After building the Bitcoin Cash Node binaries are available
+After building the Bitcoin Static binaries are available
 at `./src/bitcoind`.
 You can install to the system with

 ```